 What we do

-More than 4,000 language communities throughout the world have no access to the Bible in their own language.
-Nearly 1,900 of these languages don’t even have a written form.
+Nearly 2,000 language communities throughout the world have no access to the Bible in their own language.
+Many of these languages don’t even have a written form.
 Entire generations have never experienced the gospel in a way they clearly understand.
 Bibles in the national language sit untouched, gathering dust rather than disciples.
 OneBook is changing that.

 More than the ABC's literacy is multifaceted